glromeo/esbuild-sass-plugin/README.md

 ```

 #### CSS Modules
-A helper function is available to do all the work of calling postcss to create a css module.
+A helper function is available to do all the work of calling PostCSS to create a CSS module.
 The usage is something like:
 ```javascript
 const {sassPlugin, postcssModules} = require("esbuild-sass-plugin");